boxyhq/website/docs/jackson/overview.md

 # SAML Jackson

-SAML service [SAML in a box from BoxyHQ]
+SAML/OIDC Single Sign-On (SSO) service [SSO in a box from BoxyHQ]

-Jackson implements the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.
+Jackson takes a multi-tenanted approach to implementing SSO, abstracting away all the complexities of the underlying SAML/OIDC protocol.
+What this means is you can enable SSO for all your customers and across products from a single instance of jackson, and works with both SAML and OIDC Identity Provider(IdP)s.
 Check out our [GitHub repo](https://github.com/boxyhq/jackson).

 ## About Jackson